uber-archive/makisu/docs/COMMAND.md

       --load                            Load image into docker daemon after build.
 Requires access to docker socket at location defined by ${DOCKER_HOST}
       --storage string                  Directory that makisu uses for temp files and cached layers.
 Mount this path for better caching performance.
 If modifyfs is set, default to /makisu-storage; Otherwise default to /tmp/makisu-storage
       --compression string              Image compression level, could be 'no', 'speed', 'size', 'default' (default "default")
+      --preserve-root                   Copy / in the storage dir and copy it back after build.
   -h, --help                            help for build

 Global Flags: